-Did you know that 85% of a child’s intellect, personality, and social skills are developed during the first three years of life?
-Do you want to learn more about child development and how you can help the children you care for learn and grow?
+Did you know that almost all of a child’s intellect, personality and social skills are developed during the first 3 years of life?
+Do you want to know more about your baby’s development and how you can help her or him learn and grow?